oatlog/oatlog/doc/planning_report/main.typ

 For any variable ordering, it recursively finds the value for a variable, one at a time.
 As far as we can tell, implementing this is quite straightforward, and it is also used in egglog @relationalematching.
 Generic join performs worse in practice for some queries (has a bad constant factor), free join @freejoin1 @freejoin2 is a newly developed (2023) algorithm that unifies binary joins and generic joins.

+=== Equality saturation (2009)
+// "Equality Saturation: a New Approach to Optimization"
+// @equalitysaturation
+// "using e-graphs for rewriting programs for optimization in multiple passes until fixpoint"
+// commute under composition.
+// commutative semigroup endomorphisms

+In a traditional compiler there are multiple independent destructive optimization passes applied sequentially @equalitysaturation.
+Traditional compilers have the phase ordering problem where passes are not commutative, passes may unlock or inhibit other passes.
+Equality saturation is an approach where a set of of equivalent programs are created where passes add equality information and then the optimal program is selected @equalitysaturation.
+This can be implemented using E-graphs @equalitysaturation.

 // @optimaljoin
 // @relationalematching